 Q. We got married abroad – do we need to get divorced in England?

 A. This is a little bit more complicated.
-But the short answer is – yes – if England or Wales is where you generally live then you will usually need to formalise a divorce here.
-It’s worth calling us to chat about this because it can sometimes get a little complicated.
+But the short answer is – yes – if England or Wales is where you generally live then you will usually be able to divorce here.
+If in doubt, contact us.

-Q. We already got divorced abroad – but what do we do about the division of our finances in England or Wales?
+Q. We already got divorced abroad – but what do we do about the division of our finances in England ?

-A. You apply for that through the courts here in England & Wales.
-The actual procedure is quite detailed because you need to first apply for permission to do this after an oversea divorce.
-But if the bulk of your assets are in England & Wales then you will need to go down this route.
-If you are fortunate enough to have agreed exactly how you want to divide things up then we can help you to formalise that by way of an enforceable agreement called a ‘consent order’.
+A. This is quite a serious situation.
+The actual procedure is detailed because you need to first apply for permission to do this after an overseas divorce.
+But if the bulk of your assets are in England & Wales then you will need to contact us.

 Remember – any financial agreement between married couples is invalid, unless it is formalised by way of a court order – called a consent order.